 The production, distribution and sale of cannabis is tightly controlled by the Canadian federal and provincial governments.
 On October 17, 2018, the Cannabis Act, also known as Bill C-45, came into force as law with the effect of legalizing the non-medical use of cannabis by adults across Canada.
-The Cannabis Act, among other things, replaced the ACMPR and the Industrial Hemp Regulations ("IHR"), both of which came into force under the Controlled Drug and Substances Act (Canada), which previously permitted access to cannabis for medical purposes for only those Canadians who had been authorized to use cannabis by their health care practitioner.
+The Cannabis Act, among other things, replaced the ACMPR and the Industrial Hemp Regulations ("IHR"), both of which came into force under the Controlled Drug and Substances Act (Canada) ("CDSA"), which previously permitted access to cannabis for medical purposes for only those Canadians who had been authorized to use cannabis by their health care practitioner.
+In 2013, Health Canada introduced the commercial cannabis licenced producer program under the Marihuana for Medical Purposes Regulations ("MMPR") program.
+In August 2016, the MMPR was replaced by the ACMPR.
+The ACMPR program as it related to commercial production was very similar to the MMPR.
+However, the major change that benefited MediPharm Labs was the streamlined approach to identifying and being approved for various cannabis-related activities.
+This allowed MediPharm Labs to refine its application to become a licenced producer focused solely on cannabis oil production.

 The Cannabis Act permits the non-medical use of cannabis by adults and regulates, among other things, the production, distribution and sale of cannabis and related products in Canada, for both non-medical and medical purposes.
 Pursuant to the Cannabis Act, subject to provincial and territorial regulations and medical allowances, individuals over the age of 18 are able to purchase fresh cannabis, dried cannabis, cannabis oil, cannabis extracts, cannabis edibles, cannabis topicals and cannabis plants or seeds and are able to legally possess up to 30 grams of dried cannabis (or the prescribed equivalent amount) in public.
 The Cannabis Act also permits households to grow a maximum of four cannabis plants, which has been restricted by certain provinces.
 This limit applies regardless of the number of adults that reside in the household.
-In addition, the Cannabis Act provides provincial and territorial governments the authority to prescribe regulations regarding retail sales and distribution, as well as the ability to regulate certain matters, such as increasing the minimum age for purchase and consumption (see "Regulatory Framework - Canada - Provincial Regulatory Framework" below).
+In addition, the Cannabis Act provides provincial and territorial governments the authority to prescribe regulations regarding retail sales and distribution, as well as the ability to regulate certain matters, such as increasing the minimum age for purchase and consumption.
+The minimum age for purchase and possession of cannabis in each Canadian jurisdiction is 19 years old, except for Québec and Alberta where it is 21 and 18, respectively.

-In connection with the new framework for regulating cannabis in Canada, the Federal Government of Canada has introduced new penalties under the Criminal Code (Canada), including penalties for the illegal sale of cannabis, possession of cannabis over the prescribed limit, production of cannabis beyond personal cultivation limits, taking cannabis across the Canadian border, giving or selling cannabis to a youth and involving a youth to commit a cannabis-related offence.
+In connection with the new framework for regulating cannabis in Canada, the Federal Government of Canada introduced new penalties under the Criminal Code (Canada), including penalties for the illegal sale of cannabis, possession of cannabis over the prescribed limit, production of cannabis beyond personal cultivation limits, taking cannabis across the Canadian border, giving or selling cannabis to a youth and involving a youth to commit a cannabis-related offence.

 In addition to the Cannabis Act, the Federal Government of Canada published regulations, including the Cannabis Regulations (the "Cannabis Regulations") and the new IHR (together with the Cannabis Regulations, collectively, the "Regulations"), along with amendments to the Narcotic Control Regulations and certain regulations under the Food and Drugs Act (Canada).
-The Regulations, among other things, outline additional rules for the cultivation, processing, research, analytical testing, distribution, promotion, sale, importation and exportation of cannabis, hemp and related products in Canada, including the various classes of licences that can be granted.
-The Regulations set standards for these cannabis and hemp products and include strict specifications for the plain packaging and labelling and analytical testing of all cannabis products as well as stringent physical and personnel security requirements for federally licensed sites.
+The Regulations, among other things, outline additional rules for the cultivation, processing, research, analytical testing, distribution, sale, importation and exportation of cannabis and hemp in Canada, including the various classes of licences that can be granted.
+The Regulations set standards for these cannabis and hemp products and include strict specifications for the plain packaging and labelling and analytical testing of all cannabis products as well as stringent physical and personnel security requirements for federally licenced sites.
 The Regulations also maintain a distinct system for access to cannabis.
-Additional details regarding the Cannabis Act and the Regulations are set out below.